Liberty Science Center: Where Science Comes To Life

 From the Hudson River to the Woolly Mammoth, Liberty Science Center has it all

 There are four floors of exhibits at Liberty Science Center, so we had to map out the best way to conquer the vast space and things to do.
 At first, we gravitated toward the Pixel Art wall, a giant wall made of 952-pixel dials.
 My kids were instantly mesmerized by it, and the best part was that each dial contained more than 1,000 possible color combinations (allowing you to “turn on” the different colors).
 Next, we learned about the importance of the Hudson River at Our Hudson Home, where we saw fish and turtles and moved sediment in a model of the Hudson River.
 We couldn’t resist stepping outside on the exhibit deck to get the most fantastic view of Liberty State Park and New York City.
 As we made our way back in, we stopped at Making Mammoths, where we learned about genetics, and then wandered into Microbes Rule! where we were fascinated by the world of microbes and took in the sights of the glowing gallery of microbe art.
-We also didn’t want to miss the 80 foot Touch Tunnel where we felt our way through a tunnel totally in the dark.
+We also didn’t want to miss the 80-foot Touch Tunnel, where we felt our way through a tunnel in the dark.
+There’s also a brand new Blue Whale exhibit featuring an enormous blue whale skeleton.

 Liberty Science Center Infinity Climber